 In 2019, Loughlan retired from a full-time performance career, becoming a Principal Character Artist with the RZNB, and premiered the highly acclaimed Hansel and Gretel, his first full length production.
 The ballet included designs by stage and screen icon Kate Hawley and a specially commissioned score by composer Claire Cowan, co-creator of LolCo Arts and Prior’s long-time artistic partner.

 In the same year, Loughlan created The Appearance of Colour for Queensland Ballet’s Bespoke programme and delivered creative masterclasses to dance communities across New Zealand and Australia.

 Loughlan holds choreographic relationships with the Royal New Zealand Ballet, Queensland Ballet, BalletX, Singapore Dance Theatre, Grand Rapids Ballet, Ballet Collective Aotearoa, Chamber Music New Zealand, New Zealand School of Dance, Palucca Hochschule für Tanz Dresden and the New Zealand Youth Ballet.

-Loughlan’s ballets have been performed in New Zealand, Australia, UK, Germany, USA and Canada and he has created numerous live and digital works for a diverse range of local Kiwi companies and creative partners, including iD Fashion Week, Te Papa National Museum, WGT LUX Light Festival, Tempo Festival, Zambesi, New Zealand String Quartet and TV3’s Dancing with the Stars.
+His works have been presented in New Zealand, Australia, Germany, the United States, Denmark and Canada and he has created numerous live and digital works for a diverse range of local Kiwi companies and creative partners, including Te Papa National Museum, iD Fashion Week, Vogue Australia, WGT LUX Light Festival, Tempo Festival, Zambesi, the New Zealand String Quartet and TV3’s Dancing with the Stars.

-His dance films have enjoyed screenings at the New Zealand International Film Festival, the Film Society of Lincoln Centre, #60secondsdance Denmark, San Francisco Dance Film Festival and the Short Film Corner of the Cannes Film Festival.
+Loughlan’s dance films have enjoyed screenings at the New Zealand International Film Festival, the Film Society of Lincoln Center, BalletX Beyond, #60secondsdance Denmark, San Francisco Dance Film Festival and the Short Film Corner of the Cannes Film Festival.